 Figure 13 shows how to create and submit a background job.
-The data set type on the EDIT command should be CNTL for best system performance.
-Submitted data sets must have a fixed record length of 80 bytes and must not contain lower case characters.
+Note that the data set type in the EDIT command must be CNTL.

 You may include more than one job in one data set.
 You can omit the JOB statement for the first job, but all jobs after the first must have their own JOB statement.
 Although you submit all jobs in the data set with one SUBMIT command, you can subsequently refer to each job with separate STATUS, CANCEL, and OUTPUT commands.